 Restoring Dignity to the Jewish Cemetery of Ostrowiec Świętokrzyski

 The first mention of the Jewish Cemetery in Ostrowiec dates to 1657.
 Unfortunately during the post Shoah (Holocaust) years, much of the cemetery that had not been destroyed by the Germans, was damaged by the local population.
 The majority of the cemetery was later made into a grass covered park, and about 150 tombstones were gathered in a lapidarium that is currently protected and fenced off.
-The organizers plan in Spring 2022 to
+The organizers plan in 2022 to begin to:

 Paint the fence

 Establish a plaque or monument to those buried there